-Note: All peer-reviewed numbered publications must be routed through the Extension publication office before being printed, reprinted, listed on the Extension publication website or entered in the Print on Demand catalog in order to ensure proper branding.
-If you wish to use an outside vendor for design or printing, your publication must still be routed through the Extension publication office first in order to receive a number.
+Note: All peer-reviewed numbered publications must be routed through the Extension publications office before being printed, reprinted, or listed on the Intranet or Extension publications website.
+If you wish to use an outside vendor for design or printing, your publication must first be routed through the Extension publication office in order to receive a number.

 Types of Publications

-An official numbered publication is one that has been peer reviewed, has enough substance to stand on its own (even if it is a part of a series) and is intended to be distributed directly to the public.
-New publications are numbered with the following prefixes: B (for Bulletins), C (for Circulars), AP (for Annual Publications) and TP (for Temporary Publications).
+An official numbered publication is one that has been peer reviewed, has enough substance to stand on its own (even if it is part of a series) and is intended to be distributed directly to the public, or in the case of Agent Resources, for use by county agents.
+New publications are numbered with the following prefixes: B (for Bulletins), C (for Circulars), AR (for Agent Resources), AP (for Annual Publications), and TP (for Temporary Publications).

-Bulletins and Circulars must be reviewed by both internal and external reviewers before receiving a publication number.
+Bulletins, Circulars, and Agent Resources must be reviewed by both internal and external reviewers before receiving a publication number.
 Annual Publications and Temporary Publications must undergo an internal review before receiving a publication number.
 Depending on the department or unit, the process of acquiring reviews varies.
 Learn more about peer review requirements.

 Bulletins represent a major writing effort and cover a broad subject area, contain several topics and may include additional resources.
 Bulletins may address different individual topics in a particular discipline or a series of individual discipline subjects for a specific commodity.